-a) a member of -

-- i. any municipal council; - ii. any provincial legislature; or - iii. the National Assembly or the National Council of Provinces; - b) a member of the board of directors of any municipal entity; - c) an official of any municipality or municipal entity; - d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - e) an executive member of the accounting authority of any national or provincial public entity; or
+- a) a member of - i. any municipal council; - ii. any provincial legislature; or - iii. the National Assembly or the National Council of Provinces; - b) a member of the board of directors of any municipal entity; - c) an official of any municipality or municipal entity; - d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - e) an executive member of the accounting authority of any national or provincial public entity; or - f) an employee of Parliament or a provincial legislature; - "contract of long term nature" means a contract with a duration period exceeding the three year MTREF period as per section 33 of the MFMA;

-- f) an employee of Parliament or a provincial legislature; - "contract of long term nature" means a contract with a duration period exceeding the three year MTREF period as per section 33 of the MFMA; - "list of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep in terms of paragraph 14 of this policy; or Central Supplier Database - "Other applicable legislation" means any other legislation applicable to municipal supply chain management, including - a. the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - b. the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - c. the Construction Industry Development Board Act, 2000 - "PPPFA" means the preferential Procurement policy framework Act, no 5 of 2000 - "Executive Manager" reporting directly to the Accounting Officer" means an executive manager in the employment of the Garden Route District Municipality who heads a department and reports to the Municipal Manager - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - "the Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - "written or verbal quotations" means quotations referred to in paragraph 12(1)(b) of this Policy
+- "list of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep in terms of paragraph 14 of this policy; or Central Supplier Database - "Other applicable legislation" means any other legislation applicable to municipal supply chain management, including - a. the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - b. the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - c. the Construction Industry Development Board Act, 2000 - "PPFA" means the Preferential Procurement Policy framework Act, no 5 of 2000 - "Executive Manager" reporting directly to the Accounting Officer" means an executive manager in the employment of the Garden Route District Municipality who heads a department and reports to the Municipal Manager - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act; - "the Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - "the Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005;